Battle of Bileća

-The Battle of Bileća was fought in August 1388 between the forces of the Kingdom of Bosnia led by Grand Duke Vlatko Vuković, and the Ottoman Empire under the leadership of Lala Şahin Pasha.
+The Battle of Bileća was fought in August 1388 between the forces of the Kingdom of Bosnia, led by Grand Duke Vlatko Vuković, and the Ottoman Empire under the leadership of Lala Shahin Pasha.
 The Ottoman army broke into Hum, the kingdom's southern region.
 After days of looting, the invaders clashed with the defending force near the town of Bileća, north-east of Dubrovnik.
 The battle ended with an Ottoman defeat.

 Background

 The Ottoman Turks, based in Thrace, appeared as a considerable military and political factor for the western Balkans in the 1380s.
 Having turned rulers of various countries in Macedonia into their vassals, the Ottomans under Murad I started launching raids to the west, towards the Adriatic coast.
 They eagerly assisted feudal lords in the Balkans in their wars among themselves, increasing and exploiting discord and purposely weakening Balkan states.
 The Kingdom of Bosnia was thought far enough to be safe from an Ottoman incursion and in the east it was shielded by a belt of independent states that rose after the fall of the Serbian Empire.

 The distance between Bosnia and Ottoman Thrace proved no barrier, however.
 The hostility between King Tvrtko I of Bosnia and Đurađ II Balšić, ruler of Zeta (one of the Serbian statelets) and vassal of Murad, led to clashes between Bosnians and Turks earlier than would have been expected.
 The first Ottoman incursion into Bosnia, about which little is known, took place in October 1386.
 It was likely suggested and enabled by Đurađ, and caused panic in the neighbouring Republic of Ragusa.
-In 1388 Đurađ contacted the Ottoman commander Lala Şahin Pasha, then waging war in Epirus, hoping to slight Tvrtko.
+In 1388 Đurađ contacted the Ottoman commander Lala Shahin Pasha, then waging war in Epirus, hoping to slight Tvrtko.